Black Vaudeville: Dance

+Dance variants

 Vaudeville saw two types of tap: buck-and-wing and four-four time soft shoe.
 Buck-and-wing consisted of gliding, sliding, and stomping movements at high speeds.
-Buck-and-Wing tap dance style is characterized mostly by the intense jumping, limb flinging, and rhythmic feet shuffling.
+Buck-and-wing tap dance style is characterized mostly by the intense jumping, limb flinging, and rhythmic feet shuffling.
 Wing was a portion in which on a jump, feet would continue to dance in midair.
 Soft shoe was more relaxed and elegant, usually performed with a softer sole than other forms of tap dance.
 Metal plates were added to the bottom of tap shoes to create a stronger percussion sound.

+Famous dancers

 Famous tap dancers of the time who are still well-remembered today include Buster Brown and the Speed Kings, Beige & Brown, the Nicholas Brothers and Bill "Bojangles" Robinson.
 Alice Whitman of the Whitman Sisters was highly praised for her skills in both ballet and tap-dancing.
 Dancer and choreographer Aida Overton Walker was known as the Vaudeville Queen of the Cakewalk.